-Element in the Notification Guidance Title: Information to be Insert the port of call (.
-The port of call should be understood as: "the port Notified before Entry into the that the ship is en route to".
-Port of ' Sections 1 (ship particulars) Insert data on the ship's name, call sign and, if available, the IMO identification and 2 (Flag State) number of the ship, as appropriate.
-Section 3 (ETA) Insert the estimated time of arrival in the port of call.
+Element in the Notification Gı uidance Title: Information to be Insert the port of call (The port of cal I should be understood as: "the port that Notified before Entry into the the ship is en route to").
+Port of Sections 1 (ship particulars) Insert data on the ship's name, call sign gn and, if available, the IMO identification and 2 (Flag State) number of the ship, as appropriate.
+Section 3 (ETA) Insert the estimated time of arrival in t the port of call.
 This is needed to provide adequate notice to the port to provide PRF during the period your ship is in port, without incurring undue delay.
 Section 4 (ETD) Insert the estimated time of departure from the port of call.
-This is needed to provide adequate PRF during the period the ship is in port, without incurring undue delay.
-Section 5 (previous port of Fill in appropriately. call) Section 6 (next port of call) In this section, enter the next port of call (i.e. the port to be visited after the port , of call).
-Section 7 (port and date when Insert the last port and date where waste was delivered.
-The amounts and types waste was last delivered), of waste that were delivered should also be added. including the quantities and For example if a ship is calling in the port of Hamburg, after travelling from types of waste that were Lisbon to Antwerp, and 7m 3 of garbage, and 5m 3 of oily residues are delivered delivered) in Antwerp and 4m 3 of sewage was delivered in Lisbon, then only the garbage and oily waste delivered in Antwerp should be entered.
+This is needed to provide adequate PRF during the peri od the ship is in port, without incurring undue delay.
+Section 5 (previous port of Fill in appropriately. call) Section 6 (next port of call) In this section, enter the next port of c call (i.e. the port to be visited after the port of call).
+Section 7 (port and date when ste was delivered.
+The amounts and types waste was last delivered), of waste that were delivered should a lso be added. including the quantities and For example, if a ship is calling in the port of Hamburg, after travelling from types of waste that were Lisbon to Antwerp, and 7m3 of garbage, and 5m3 of oily residues are delivered delivered) in Antwerp and 4m3 of sewage was delivered in Lisbon, then only the garbage and oily waste delivered in Antwerp sl hould be entered.
 The actual waste delivered in Lisbon would have been reported before entry into Antwerp.
-Section 8 If the ship is landing all of its waste, then the information on waste to be delivered, the estimated amount of waste to be generated and the types and amounts of waste delivered should be inserted.
-If the ship is delivering some or none of its waste, then the information on waste to be delivered, the estimated amount of waste to be generated, the types and amounts of waste delivered, the port at which remaining waste will be delivered and the estimated amount of waste to be generated between notification and next port of call should be inserted Where no waste is to be delivered then the section on waste to be delivered should be filled in with zeroes.
-Section 9: Type and amount These figures should be inserted appropriately.
-If waste was mixed, it should be of waste and residues to be listed under the more hazardous category of waste delivered and/or remaining on board, and percentage of maximum storage capacity.
-Column 2 (waste to be delivered) This information should include the amount of waste for each category of waste that is to be delivered in the port of call.
-This figure is likely to be an Caluman 2 (magazina: de die et el estimation as the vessel is still sailing.
-Column 3 (maximum dedicated Enter the maximum storage capacity on storage capacity) the ship for each category of waste being
+Section 8 If the ship is landing all of its waste, then the information on waste to be aste to be generated and the types and amounts of waste delivered should be e inserted. of its waste, then the information on waste t of waste to be generated, the types and at which remaining waste will be delivered be generated between notification and next port of call should be inserted en the section on waste to be delivered should be filled in with zeroes.
+Section 9: Type and amount ropriately.
+If waste was mixed, it should be of waste and residues to be listed under the more hazardous cate gory of waste delivered and/or remaining on board, and percentage of maximum storage capacity.
+Column 2 (woods to be delivered.
+This information about discussed the Column 2 (waste to be delivered) This information should include the amount of waste for each category of waste that is to be delivered in the port of call.
+This figure is likely to be an estimation as the vessel is still sailing.
+Column 3 (maximum dedicated Enter the maximum storage capacity on , storage capacity) the ship for each category of waste being